basinghse/nest-react-monorepo/README.md

 ## Architecture

-TODO: add links
-- React frontend built with Vite as a Single Page Application (SPA)
+- [React](https://react.dev/reference/react) frontend built with Vite as a Single Page Application (SPA)
-- NestJS backend which serves up the frontend
+- [NestJS](https://docs.nestjs.com/first-steps) backend which serves up the frontend
-- Supabase (free Firebase alternative) for user authentication.
+- [Supabase](https://supabase.com/docs) (free Firebase alternative) for user authentication.
 It can also provide a database
-- Turborepo for managing the front and backend together
+- [Turborepo](https://turbo.build/repo/docs) for managing the frontend and backend together

 ## Steps